jumpinjackie/mapguide-fdo-docker-build/artifacts/README.md

-Build artifacts are copied here
+Build artifacts are copied into the respective subdirectories in here